japt-epj/HUNTeR/README.md

 ### Student

 # Deployment
 There is currently no completely public deployment of this application, only our internal testing environment on [the HSR server](https://sinv-56053.edu.hsr.ch/).
-However, you are free to host your own instance of Hunter.
+However, you are free to host your own instance of HUNTeR.
 The easiest way to do so is using Docker.

 HUNTeR relies on docker-compose for setting up the entire application environment.
 We have prepared a separate repository for supplying a standalone docker-compose configuration: [HUNTeR-Deploy](https://github.com/japt-epj/HUNTeR-Deploy).
 You can download the compose file or clone the directory.